 iii Clinical trials

-Conducting clinical trials of medicines in humans is regulated by the Medicines Act15 implementing Directive 2001/20/EC16 and Regulation (EU) No. 536/2014.17 Application for authorisation of clinical trials of medicinal products in humans must be filed to the DMA by the sponsor.
-The sponsor or its representative must be domiciled in the EU or EEA.
+Conducting clinical trials of medicines in humans is regulated by the Medicines Act15 implementing Directive 2001/20/EC16 as amended by Regulation (EU) No. 536/2014.17 The Regulation lays down the basis for the development of the Clinical Trials Information System (CTIS).
+CTIS will be the single-entry point for submitting, assessing, authorisation, supervising and reporting a clinical trial in all member states in the European Union.
+Under the present rules, application for authorisation of clinical trials of medicinal products in humans must be filed to the DMA or EudraCT18 by the sponsor.
+The sponsor or its representative must be domiciled in the EU or European Economic Area (EEA).
 Application for authorisation can take place through DKMAnet.
-Guidelines can be found on DMA's website.
-Clinical trials of medicines in humans must be conducted in accordance with the principles of good clinical practice (GCP).18, 19 Before consenting to participate, trial subjects must receive adequate written and oral information about the clinical trial.
-Informed consent forms must be signed by the trial subjects and stored by the primary investigator.20 The informed consent must also contain information about inspections performed by the DMA and a description of the DMA's unconditional access to all trial and patient data.
+Guidelines can be found on the DMA's website.
+Clinical trials of medicines in humans must be conducted in accordance with the principles of good clinical practice (GCP).19,20 Before consenting to participate, trial subjects must receive adequate written and oral information about the clinical trial.
+Informed consent forms must be signed by the trial subjects and stored by the primary investigator.21 The informed consent must also contain information about inspections performed by the DMA and a description of the DMA's unconditional access to all trial and patient data.
 A publicly funded compensation scheme covers injuries to human subjects occurring in clinical trials (see Section VI).

-The definition of the term 'sponsor' in Danish law is not the same as in Directive 2001/20/EC defining a sponsor as an individual, company, institution or organisation that takes responsibility for the initiation, management or financing of a clinical trial.21 Danish law defines the clinical trial sponsor as the individual, company, institution or organisation that takes the overall responsibility for the initiation, management and, in some cases, financing of the clinical trial.22 The clinical trial sponsor must comply with obligations regarding registration of the trial in EudraCT, reporting of trial results to EudraCT and reporting of suspected unexpected serious adverse reactions23 that arise during the trial to the DMA.
+The definition of the term 'sponsor' in Danish law is not the same as in Directive 2001/20/EC, defining a sponsor as an individual, company, institution or organisation that takes responsibility for the initiation, management or financing of a clinical trial.22 Danish law defines the clinical trial sponsor as the individual, company, institution or organisation that takes the overall responsibility for the initiation, management and, in some cases, financing of the clinical trial.23 The clinical trial sponsor must comply with obligations regarding registration of the trial in EudraCT, reporting of trial results to EudraCT and reporting of suspected unexpected serious adverse reactions24 that arise during the trial to the DMA.

 iv Named-patient and compassionate use procedures